volkamerlab/teachopencadd/docs/installing.rst

     # Windows
     mamba create -n teachopencadd teachopencadd -c conda-forge -c defaults

-    # When using a MacBook Air 12.4 with an M1 chip (2020)
+    # When using a MacBook Air 12.4 with an M1 chip you may need:
     CONDA_SUBDIR=osx-64 mamba create -n teachopencadd teachopencadd

 2. Activate the new environment::